 The teenage brain has its perks – the reward centre in the brain is especially receptive at this time and is active when they learn a new task.
 This makes them more adaptive and efficient than adults.
 Their changing brain has the capacity to take on large amounts of information.
 They are highly emotional beings -they feel passionately and can use this positively to raise their concerns about the world, and defend those around them.

 Help your setting understand the challenges and strengths of the teenage brain.
 This can allow appropriate support for the challenges.
 As well as making the most of the opportunities of this important period of brain development.

 Signposting to information, and giving time for discussion when the opportunity arises, can help young people make sense of their thinking and experiences;

 Help parents to understand the changes their child is experiencing too – providing information on the teenage brain.

-Encourage parents to complete the free online Solihull Training available to them on Just One Norfolk.
+Encourage parents to complete the free online Solihull Training available to them.
 This will help them to respond sensitively to the needs of their child.